ZZP12/CS7280_Network_Science/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks/M2L04_Random_vs._Real_Graphs_and_Power-Law_Networks.md

 **In the more extreme case that α = 2 the maximum degree increases linearly with n!**

-To put these numbers in perspective, consider a network with one million nodes, and an average degree of k_ = 3.
+To put these numbers in perspective, consider a network with one million nodes, and an average degree of $\overline{k} = 3$.
 If the network follows the exponential degree distribution, the maximum expected degree is only about 10 – not much larger than the average degree.

 If the network follows the power-law degree distribution with exponent α = 2.5 (recall that this is a typical value for many real-world networks), we get that the maximum degree is about 10,000!